 Heart Assist Devices

 In addition, we are committed to developing promising new approaches to the care of end-stage heart patients.
 In this way we are often able to offer patients who have no other good choices an opportunity to participate in clinical research trials that are not available elsewhere.
-We use advanced bridge-to-lung-transplant technology to assist lung failure patients awaiting transplantation, and we are investigating new technology for advanced lung failure.
+We use advanced bridge-to-transplant technology to assist heart failure patients awaiting transplantation, and we are investigating new technology for advanced heart failure.

 We have built a team of exceptionally well-trained, committed and gifted physicians, nurses, social workers, researchers and counselors whose special expertise guarantees that our patients receive the best treatment available.